 Icing or Confectioner’s Sugar

-If you are a cake decorator, you should already be familiar with icing sugar.
+Every cake decorator would already be familiar with icing sugar.
 It’s a staple in cake decorating just as flour is in baking.
-Ensure that you get fine icing sugar; there are a thousand and one brands out there.
+But when buying icing sugar, ensure that you get fine icing sugar; there are a thousand and one brands out there.

 However, if you get a coarse product, you can run is through your dry blender and sieve with a fine flour sieve.